The buying process

 If the vehicle has a battery lease, the battery agreement needs transferring and completing before the vehicle can be released.
 All battery hire agreements are with RCI Bank (the finance company for Renault & Nissan).

 - A battery proposal form needs completing.
-The purpose of this form is just to collect your information so that RCI can prepare the agreement.
-I either email you this form or you complete in person if you've viewed a vehicle.
-You complete this and email it back.
-If you're unable to scan documents, then it will need posting, which adds delays.
+The purpose of this form is just to collect your information so that RCI can prepare the agreement document.
+I email this form to you, or if you are viewing a vehicle, you can complete in person.
+If you're unable to scan documents, then it will need posting back to me.

-- I forward the complete proposal form to RCI.
+- I forward the completed proposal form to RCI.
 They then raise the new battery agreement and email it direct to you.

 - You will receive a lease agreement document from RCI by email.
 The individual/private person/sole trader version of the agreement is a 17-page document.
-You'll need to print out pages 3-5 & 17, then signed these.
+You will need to print out pages 3-5 & 17 and sign these.
 The Limited company version of the agreement is a 25-page document.
-You'll need to print out pages 1,2 & 18, then sign these.
-Then you'll need to scan and email back these signed pages to RCI.
-You also need to send them a copy of your driving licence for proof of your signature.
-Again, if you're unable to scan documents for email, then you'll need to return this by post which adds delays.
-RCI will not accept a photographed copy of the documents or your licence.
+You will need to print out pages 1,2 & 18 and sign these.

 - Once RCI have received the signed agreement from you, they activate the agreement and inform me that the vehicle can be released.

 Important: When scanning the documents back to RCI, you must scan files as a PDF, not a JPG, otherwise RCI will reject them.
 You cannot use a phone scanner app to photograph the documents either.
-If you don't have the facility of a proper scanner, then you'll have to post the documents to RCI.
+If you don't have the facility of a proper scanner, then you will have to post the documents to back RCI.

 Your car will be fully charged and checked.
 When the vehicle is collected or delivered, I complete the V5 transfer online and tax the vehicle for 12 months.
-The whole DVLA process is now online and you'll receive email confirmations from the DVLA.
-You get the V5 new keeper's section with the car, but you don't need to post it off.
-You will normally receive a new V5 in your name, from the DVLA, within a week.
+The whole DVLA process is now online and you will receive email confirmations from the DVLA and the new V5 document usually in a week.

 Most vehicles are covered by the manufacturer's warranty.
-On vehicles where this has expired, you will receive a comprehensive warranty and roadside recovery policy from Go Green Autos , normally for a period of three months.
-This is not an insurance based warranty, unlike what is typically offered by the motor trade, as these often aren't worth the paper they are written on!
+On older vehicles where this has expired, you will receive a comprehensive warranty and roadside recovery policy from Go Green Autos, for a period of three months.
 If you prefer to have a longer insurance backed warranty, then you can buy these online directly from multiple sources.

 Cables & chargers

 The vehicle page on the website details exactly what is supplied with the car.
-Some older cars may come with 3-pin 10A portable charger (granny cable), however newer cars do not.
-These chargers are particularly useful when you first get your new car, as there is likely to be a 3-4 week period before you get your home charger unit installed.
-I offer two options - either buy a charger to keep, or I loan you a charger.
-See free charger offer for more information.
+Some older cars may come with 3-pin 10A portable charger (granny cable), however newer generally cars do not.
+These chargers are particularly useful when you first get your new car, as there is likely to be a 2-3 week period before you get your home charger unit installed.
+When buying a car from Go Green Autos, all customers have the option to loan a portable charger if one isn't provided with the vehicle.
+See portable charger loan for full details.

 You will also need to have a higher powered home charger installed.
 Go Green Autos has partnered with Rolec who will instruct a local installer to arrange installation and organise the OLEV grant on your behalf.
-Installation normally takes around 3-4 weeks.
-If you wish to use another brand (if you have solar panels, then I recommend using a Zappi charger) or installer, then you arrange this yourself.
+Installation normally takes around 2 weeks.
+If you wish to use another brand or installer, then you arrange this yourself.
+If you have solar panels, then I recommend using a Zappi charger as these allow the vehicle to trickle charge from excess solar energy, rather than exporting to the grid.